In a nutshell

 - With tough competition and few jobs, the path to becoming a lawyer in this discipline may be a long and arduous one, so it is for the patient.
-It’s important not to overestimate one’s chances just because of some experience at an entertainment company: “No one should think they have an in because they have worked for an entertainment company.
+It’s important not to overestimate one’s chances: “No one should think they have an in because they have worked for an entertainment company.
 Half of students have experience in media companies.”
-Glenn suggests you pick a firm that does some entertainment work so you have a chance to practice it, but “if not, do general work and that will give you experience relevant for industry.”
-It may sound a little obvious, but all sources agree that the rule number one is simply to be a first-rate lawyer.
+Pomerantz suggests you pick a firm that does some entertainment work so you have a chance to practice it, but “if not, do general work and that will give you experience relevant for industry.”
+It may sound a little obvious, but all sources agree that the number one rule is simply to be a first-rate lawyer

 - Probably the most significant trend affecting the media industry today is the massive displacement across the sector caused by new technologies.
 Lawyers must be aware of the potential new opportunities and challenges to their practice as a result of technological innovations.
 Ruth Fisher sees “a lot of opportunities now in helping clients navigate new distribution methods and finding ways for the ever-increasing number of channels to get to audiences.”
-Glenn Pomerantz says that dramatic changes in the music business brought about by rampant piracy in the early 2000s led to legitimate businesses launching their own music services including Apple's iTunes, Spotify and Amazon Prime: “A lot of companies turned towards streaming services, and lawyers are affected by that… deals, issues, disputes.”
+Glenn Pomerantz says that dramatic changes in the music business brought about by rampant piracy in the early 2000s led to legitimate businesses launching their own music services including Apple's iTunes, Spotify and Amazon Prime: “A lot of companies turned toward streaming services, and lawyers are affected by that… deals, issues, disputes.”